 Audience member at premiere of '...and the moon is dead'

 When my father became head-caretaker of Pates Grammar School in Cheltenham in 1974 I was permitted to play the school organ in the hall in an evening when no one else was around.
 This was the perfect opportunity to play very loud!
 And a great opportunity to explore the fascinating sounds that the organ can produce.

-My first major organ composition was inspired by the words of JRR Toklien, taken from The Lord of the Rings.
-When the hobbits become trapped by barrow wights, Frodo suddenly hears the chant - 'Never 'til the sun fails'.
-It was the rhythm of this rhyme that gave me the idea for the opening theme of the Prelude.
-It is then developed further throughout the work and the following Toccata.
+My first major organ composition was inspired by the words of JRR Toklien, taken from The Lord of the Rings - when the hobbits become trapped by barrow wights, Frodo suddenly hears the chant - 'Never 'til the sun fails'.
+It was the rhythm of this rhyme that gave me the idea for the opening theme of the Prelude, which is then developed further throughout the work and the following Toccata.

-'...and the moon is dead' is a set of variations, which build slowly to a catastrophic climax involving the organist playing as many notes as possible with both forearms!
-(We always have to ask if the organ can take this kind of treatment before performing it in a concert.)
+'...and the moon is dead' - is a set of variations, which build slowly to a catastrophic climax involving the organist playing as many notes as possible with both forearms!
+(We have to ask if the organ can take this kind of treatment before performing it in a concert - it usually can)

 The Requiem was written in memory of my mother.
 (Please also see Maidan Pro Defunctis for orchestra)

-The quiet and sublime Prelude makes much use of the pedals.
+The quiet and sublime Prelude makes much use of the pedals against sustained chords.

 Processional is a glorious wedding piece.